Beware the Cult-Like Control and Abuse of Jehovah’s Witnesses

 c.
 Systematically lie to the cult member

 In another area, they withhold information from authorities in cases of child molestation.
-According to their instructions, they are to report these cases only when required by law and only after calling their branch office first; this reporting is then done from a public phone booth in a nearby city so they technically follow the law, but aren’t exactly effectively sharing information.
-They have also been found to keep records from authorities when requested in child abuse cases.
+According to their instructions, they are to report these cases only when required by law and only after calling their branch office first.
+Jehovah’s Witnesses have also been found to keep records from authorities when requested in child abuse cases, even destroying those notes and files.
+(See this post.)

 This practice of distorting their own information or outright lying about their own history is not uncommon, as you can see from the illustration on the right.